avaragado/contentful-backup/README.md

 You can use `contentful-backup` in several ways:

 - Put your settings in a configuration file in a directory, run `contentful-backup`, and leave it forever or run it whenever you wish.
-- As above, using command-line arguments to override certain settings.
+You can use command-line arguments to override certain settings in the configuration file.
-- As above, adding your own plugins to change or augment built-in behaviour.
+- As above, [adding your own plugins](./doc/plugins.md) to change or augment built-in behaviour.
-- Write your own node-based interface and call `contentful-backup` programmatically with full control over its behaviour.
+- [Write your own node-based interface](./doc/node-module.md) and call `contentful-backup` programmatically with full control over its behaviour.

 The core of `contentful-backup` is concerned with managing the overall flow of data: for each space to back up, calling the Contentful API and storing necessary tokens for incremental backups. `contentful-backup` triggers events with the appropriate data, and then plugins – both built-in plugins and ones you write yourself – make all the interesting things happen (saving, logging, gitting).

-## Using `contentful-backup` as a console app
+This README covers usage as a console app with the built-in plugins.

-### Installation
+## Installation

 ```bash
 $ yarn global add @avaragado/contentful-backup